elastic/cloud-on-k8s/CONTRIBUTING.md

   A faster option is to run the operator and tests locally, with `make run` in one shell and `make e2e-local TESTS_MATCH= TestMetricbeatStackMonitoringRecipe` in another, though this does not exercise all of the same configuration (permissions etc.) that will be used in CI, so is not as thorough.

 - **Helm chart tests** - allows us to test helm charts.
 To run helm chart tests, you can use `make helm-test` command.
-This will run test script.

 #### Pull Request validation